lucy-kim/homehealth/README.md

 ## Location of data files
 Files used for this project are stored in the [Wharton's HPC Cluster](https://research-it.wharton.upenn.edu/documentation/), and specifically in the directory: `~/Labor`

 All data files are in the directory `~/Labor/Bayada_data`.
-All the processed data and raw files contained in subdirectories with descriptive names (e.g. all the raw CSV files containing information on home health patients are in the subdirectory `client_CSV`)
+All the processed data and raw files contained in subdirectories with descriptive names.

 ## Project codes